go-cart-io/cartogram-ansible/README.md

 ![Token](./images/token.png)

-### Configure Ansible variables in digitalocean.yml
+### Configure Ansible variables in vars.yml

-We will need to define the Droplet specifications we will deploy in ```playbooks/digitalocean.yml```
+In the same file, we will need to define the Droplet specifications.

 We can use the following website to determine the technical jargon of the DigitalOcean API to define the droplet specifications: https://slugs.do-api.dev/